MissSweeti/Bouvardia/README.md

 ## Using the .hta file

 Using the hta file is **very** alpha and not for the faint of heart.
+In fact, we're developing other ways of doing this without the hta file.

 But, if you'd like to try it anyway, you can download the file [here](https://raw.github.com/TDLive-Inc/Bouvardia/gh-pages/bouvardia.hta).